Inapproximability of Unique Games in Fixed-Point Logic with Counting: Introduction

-In a recent paper, Atserias and Dawar \cite{DefinableInapproximabilityJournal} adapted this technique to obtain the first known \emph{FPC-inapproximability} results, proving the nonexistence of FPC-definable approximation algorithms.
+In a recent paper, Atserias and Dawar \cite{DefinableInapproximabilityJournal} adapted this technique to obtain the first known \emph{FPC-inapproximability} results, proving the nonexistence of approximation algorithms whose mapping of inputs to outputs is definable as an FPC-interpretation.
 Essentially, this requires that $\mathbb{A}_k$ and $\mathbb{B}_k$ not only have different optimal values, but that these optimal values differ by some constant multiplicative factor.
-Atserias and Dawar were able to construct such instances to derive a tight FPC-inapproximability gap for \threexor (like \threesat but with XOR's instead of OR's in each clause), which was then extended via first order reductions to yield lower bounds for \threesat, \vc and \labelcover.
+Atserias and Dawar were able to construct such instances to derive a tight FPC-inapproximability gap for \threexor (like \threesat but with XOR's instead of OR's in each clause), which was then extended via first order interpretations to yield lower bounds for \threesat, \vc and \labelcover.